-- Do not cook for a long period of time.
+- Do not cook for a long period.
 A pork chop that has been overdone cannot be saved.
-Check the internal temperature of the pork chop with an instant read thermometer like this one.
+Check the internal temperature of the pork chop with an instant-read thermometer like this one.
 Take the temperature of the meat rather than the bone.
 Cook pork chops to an internal temperature of 145 degrees Fahrenheit.
 The best way to achieve that precise temperature is to use a meat thermometer.
 Pork chop cooking times vary depending on whether the meat is boneless or bone-in, as well as the thickness of the meat.

 Brining pork chops

-The chops can be brined for up to two hours, but don’t go longer than that or the meat will get spongy.
+The chops can be brined for up to two hours, but don’t go longer than that, or the meat will get spongy.
 Individually frozen pork chops can also be brined.
-Simply leave them in the brine for the full two hours.
+Leave them in the brine for the full two hours.
 At that moment, they’ll be defrosted and ready to grill.

 What’s the best way to season pork chops?

-There’s no need to rinse the pork chops with water after brining.
-Simply dry them thoroughly with paper towels.
+After bringing them, there’s no need to rinse the pork chops with water.
+Dry them thoroughly with paper towels.
 At this time, you can add some black pepper or use your preferred spice or spice rub.
-Because you’ve previously seasoned the chops, just apply a spice rub that doesn’t contain salt.
+Because you’ve previously seasoned the chops, apply a spice rub that doesn’t contain salt.

-Pork proteins include full amino acids, making them perfect building blocks for new muscle development.
-We lose muscle mass as we get older, which can lead to problems like muscle loss and severe muscle degeneration.
+Pork proteins include concentrated amino acids, making them perfect building blocks for new muscle development.
+As we age, we lose muscle mass, which can lead to problems like muscle loss and severe muscle degeneration.

 Seizures can be reduced or reversed by eating high-quality protein like pork as part of a balanced lifestyle that includes exercise.
 It can also aid in the preservation of healthy muscle tissue that is currently there.